pjanec/dirigent/README.md

     </Shared>

 Deploy this config file to all agents if you want agents to start their plans without first waiting for master.
-All agents should to use identical shared configuration file.
+All agents should use identical shared configuration file.

 #### Setup a master